Root canals have gotten a bad reputation, but us dentists don’t know why! These are the types of treatments that actually make you feel better!

 -Extreme sensitivity to cold or heat

 Ignoring these signs or symptoms can be detrimental to your oral health, and may lead to further complications including increased pain or an abscessed tooth.
-If you are unsure about any of the symptoms you’re experiencing, Schedule an appointment with Grand Street Dental near Brooklyn, NYC, for a consultation and evaluation.
+If you are unsure about any of the symptoms you’re experiencing, Schedule an appointment with Elixir Speciality Clinic for Advanced Orthodontics, Cosmetic, & Implant Dentistry, Dehradun, for a consultation and evaluation.

 What to Expect